andrewjmack/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* The purpose of this analysis was to train and evaluate a model based on loan risk.
+* The purpose of this analysis was to train and evaluate a model based on loan risk using pre-classified loan data, for potential use in future prediction of the creditworthiness of borrowers based on the numerical features in the dataset.
+This README summarizes the data and its handling, decision making involving modeling and supervised learning, subsequent analysis, and conclusions on the efficacy of the model.
-* The dataset consisted of historical lending activity from a peer-to-peer lending services company to build the model to identify the creditworthiness of borrowers.
+* The dataset consisted of historical lending activity from a peer-to-peer lending services company.
 Over 77,000 records comprised the data with columns for:
     - loan size
     - interest rate
     - borrower income